PakAirQuality/paqi_dashboard/src/emissions.md

   </div>
 </div>

+### Notes

+* 🚧 This map is under development.
+* This data is categoried by type of emissions - the map needs updating to accurately reflect types e.g gas, cement, oil etc.

 Data sourced from [Climate Trace](https://climatetrace.org/data) 2022 emissions data for Pakistan.
 Climate TRACE provides emissions data covering global emissions from 2015-2022.

 _May exclude emissions from sources currently only measured at the country level._